Enryun/Common_SwiftUI/README.md

 <img src="https://github.com/user-attachments/assets/556ebe60-acb5-440a-a69a-7d6b5ebe987e" width="220">

-Parameters:
-- `text`: The string of text to be displayed circularly.
-- `radius`: The radius of the circle along which the text is arranged.
-- `spacing`: The spacing between characters, defaulting to 4.
-- `alignment`: The position of the text relative to the circle's radius (`inside`, `center`, `outside`).
-- `reverseStyle`: If `true`, reverses the direction and orientation of the text.
-- `textModifier`: A closure that allows for custom styling of the text, applied per character.

 ### 9.2.
 HackerText:

 Provides an animated text effect that mimics hacking by changing characters randomly before revealing the final text.

+Parameters:
+- `text`: The final text to display after animation.
+- `trigger`: A Boolean that starts the animation when toggled.
+- `transition`:  The style of animation — either `hyper` for all hacker style or `numeric` for wheeling style only.
+- `duration`: Total animation duration.
+- `speed`: Time interval for character changes.

 Example: